priya18110/Starbucks-Power-BI-Dashboard/README.md

 3. Best Store Location: Connaught Circle contributed the most revenue (₹33.3M or 34.56%).
 4. Time Analysis: Peak sales occurred during mid-morning (10 AM) and evening (6 PM).

+### Dataset
+- The dataset used in this project was provided by **WsCube**.
+- It contains fictitious sales, product, and store data designed for practice and portfolio purposes.
+- Please note that this data is not representative of actual Starbucks operations.